ryuichi-sumida/LUFY/README.md

 We are releasing the **largest known conversation dataset** between a human and a system, with each conversation spanning approximately **12,000 tokens** or **253 turns** for 17 unique users.

+The same dataset can be found at [Hugginface](https://huggingface.co/datasets/RuiSumida/LUFY).

 ### Dataset Structure

 The dataset is released in two configurations: